gl-inet/imagebuilder/README.md

 		}

 ----------
-3.Save the customize.json file.
+3.Save the glinet/images.json file.

-4.Compile the code with **./gl_image -c custom.json -p mifi**
+4.Compile the code with **./gl_image -p mifi**

-5.Completed in *gl_imagebuilder/bin/mifi/openwrt-mifi-3.027-0312_customize.bin*, find the bin file and installed to the routing.
+5.Completed in *gl_imagebuilder/bin/mifi/openwrt-mifi-3.027-0312.bin*, find the bin file and installed to the routing.

 ## Advanced configuration

-All the GL device package configuration is done with the **images.json** file.
-The following

-	packages: The default packages included in all firmwares
-	profiles: Configuration for each firmware
-	{
-		<image_name>:
-		{
-		    profile: The name of the device.
-Run "make info" for a list of available devices.
-		    version: Firmware version.
-Generates a version file called /etc/glversion and overrides /etc/opk/distfeeds.conf with the version number
-		    imagebuilder: Image builder folder
-		    packages: Packages in the firmware.
-Variables include the default packages.
-Add the package name to include. "-" appended to the package name excludes the package, eg: "-mwan3"
-		    files: Files folder, it allows customized configuration files to be included in images built with Image Generator, all files from the folder will be copied into device's rootfs("/").
-		}
-	}

 **Example**